uozuAho/cs-ai/rl_book/dp/PolicyIteration.readme.md

 In this example, we first choose a random policy and evaluate it.
 Then we pick a greedy policy wrt the evaluated values, which finds the optimal policy immediately.

+# Run the example

+Uncomment `GridWorldPolicyIteration.Run();` in `Program.cs` and run the project.
+The example starts with a random policy, evaluates it, then creates a greedy policy from the resulting value table.
+This finds an optimal policy in a single step.
+Note that finding the optimal policy immediately isn't guaranteed, only an improvement over the previous policy.